KDE/documentation-docs-kdenlive-org/user_interface/menu/clip_menu/markers.rst

 Add Marker
 ----------

-Adds a marker to the clip at the curent timepoint.
+Adds a marker to the clip at the current timepoint.
 Markers are properties of the clips in the project tree.
 So this action puts a marker in the clip in the project tree.

 Edit Marker
 -----------